Self-contained two-layer shallow water theory of strong internal bores: Two-layer SW model

-Note that owing to the equivalence of various local conservation laws for continuous solutions, (\ref{eq:mnt}) and (\ref{eq:nrg}) can be derived directly from (\ref{eq:crc}) and (\ref{eq:vlm}), and an infinite sequence of conservation laws can be constructed starting from the basic quasi-linear form of equations \citep{Milewski2015}.
-Equations (\ref{eq:crc}) and (\ref{eq:vlm}) can also be written in the canonical form
+Note that owing to the equivalence of various local conservation laws for continuous solutions, Eqs. (\ref{eq:mnt}) and (\ref{eq:nrg}) can be derived directly from Eqs. (\ref{eq:crc}) and (\ref{eq:vlm}).
+Moreover, an infinite sequence of hyperbolic conservation laws can be constructed starting from the basic equations (\ref{eq:crc},\ref{eq:vlm}) \citep{Milewski2015}.
+The basic equations can also be written in the canonical form

-where $R^{\pm}=-\eta\vartheta\pm\left((1-\eta^{2})(1-\vartheta^{2})\right)^{1/2}$ are the Riemann invariants and
+where $R^{\pm}=-\eta\vartheta\pm\sqrt{(1-\eta^{2})(1-\vartheta^{2})}$ are the Riemann invariants and